-Alex Voznitza, EPMT Liaison, 202-339-8317.
+Alex Voznitza, IPMT Liaison, 202-339-8317.
 If you need assistance from Resource Stewardship and Science (RESS), you may submit a Solution for Technical Assistance Requests (STAR) request online (NPS Only).

 - Early Detection & Rapid Response - Assisting parks across the National Capital Region with prompt treatment of new invaders before they can become established pests.
 Includes species such as wavyleaf basketgrass (Oplismenus hirtellus). (ongoing)